islamikoo/ChatSystemPlugin/README.md

 ---

-## Extending the Plugin

-This plugin is designed to be extensible.
-You can add new features such as image generation, custom chat commands, or integration with other AI providers.

-> **[Insert diagram or screenshot of extensibility points]**

----

 ## Support & Feedback

 For support, feature requests, or bug reports, please contact the author or use the issue tracker on the plugin's distribution page.